ponyta/ponyta.github.io/_posts/2018-09-30-iron-blogger-challenge.md

 **I want to practice writing**

+To me, blogging isn't about sharing my thoughts, or trying to establish some online presence; it's really just a way for me to practice writing.
 Personally, I think writing is an incredibly important skill in software engineering, and in general.
 I can't even begin to count the amount of communication I've done at work through written documentation, countless README files, Slack messages, and emails.
 Although technical writing is a bit of a different beast compared to blogging, I think that just practicing writing is an important exercise for any software engineer.

 In terms of topics, I definitely want to cover various technical subjects